marijnh/Eloquent-JavaScript/18_http.md

 The first argument to `fetch` is the URL that should be requested.
 What that ((URL)) doesn't start with a protocol name (such as _http:_) it is treated as relative, which means that it is interpreted relative to the current document.
-When they start with a slash (/), they replace the current path, which is the part after the server name.
-When they do not, the part of the current path up to and including its last ((slash character)) is put in front of the relative URL.
+When it starts with a slash (/), it replaces the current path, which is the part after the server name.
+When it does not, the part of the current path up to and including its last ((slash character)) is put in front of the relative URL.

 {{index "text method", "body (HTTP)", "Promise class"}}